KBNLresearch/ipmlab/doc/userGuide.md

 windows/win32/api/winioctl/ns-winioctl-get_media_types).
 5. *success* - True/False flag that indicates whether the imaging was completed successfully.
 A *False* value indicates problems.
 6. *readErrors* - a True/False flag that indicates whether Ddrescue or Aaru encountered read errors.
+7. *badBlocks* - a True/False flag that indicates whether Ddrescue recovery resulted in one or more bad blocks.

 The first line of the file contains column headers.